learn-co-curriculum/phase-1-intro-to-debugging-readme/README.md

 ```

 Importantly, you can log not only simple things like `String`s or `Number`s but
-you can log objects and use disclosure triangles to "expand out" the contained
+also objects, and use disclosure triangles to "expand out" the contained
 values.

 > **Typographical Note**: When we use `console.log()` in code snippets, we'll